 - taking iron supplements

 - Chemotherapy.
-Administration of anti-cancer drugs delivered through a vein to kill cancer cells.
+This treatment is the administration of anti-cancer drugs delivered through a vein to kill cancer cells.

 - Radiation therapy.
-High-powered energy beams like X-rays are used to kill cancer cells.
+This therapy involves using high-powered energy beams like X-rays to kill cancer cells.
 Radiation therapy is often used before surgery to shrink tumors.

 - Surgery.
-Entire cancerous tumors are removed so that the tumor stops growing and affecting the body.
+This procedure involves removing entire cancerous tumors so that they stop growing and affecting the body.
 Depending on where the tumor is located, this may or may not be possible.

-If you have severe anemia, you may have to delay your cancer treatment or reduce your dose until your anemia is under control.
+If you have severe anemia, you may have to delay your cancer treatment or reduce your dose until your anemia is better managed.
 Anemia can cause weakness and also make some cancer treatments less effective.

-Your doctor will evaluate your best course of treatment in order to minimize possible complications caused by cancer treatment while you have anemia.
+Your doctor will evaluate your best course of treatment to minimize possible complications caused by cancer treatment while you have anemia.

-What’s more, anemia can reduce cancer patients’ overall ability to recover from their treatment and ultimately beat their cancer.
+Anemia may reduce a cancer patient’s overall ability to recover from their treatment and ultimately enter remission.
 A